No.2 seed Carlos Alcaraz zips past Jiri Lehecka into US Open semis

 “I just played a really – or almost – perfect match,” he said.
 “I’m just feeling great and hungry to make it.”

-The five-times major winner has only been broken once so far in the tournament and could retake the number one world ranking from Italy’s Jannik Sinner, although he is trying not to think about it.
+The five-time major winner has only been broken once so far in the tournament and could retake the number one world ranking from Italy’s Jannik Sinner, although he is trying not to think about it.

-“If I think about the number one spot too much then I’m going to put pressure on myself and I don’t want to do that,” he said.
+“If I think about the number one spot too much, then I’m going to put pressure on myself, and I don’t want to do that,” he said.